ie3-institute/simona/docs/readthedocs/about.md

 ![SIMONA Message Protocol Overview](images/usersguide/agent_messages.png)

 ## Use Cases
-SIMONA can be applied to a range of research and development tasks related to electrical distribution systems.
-Typical application areas include:
+SIMONA can be applied to a range of research and development tasks related to electrical distribution systems, with a particular focus on power flow analysis in grid planning and operation.
+Typical application areas include

 - **Distribution Grid Planning:**
-  Generation of grid utilisation time series for future scenarios.
+  Generation of grid utilisation and power flow time series for future scenarios.
 These results can be used to analyse hosting capacity, evaluate grid reinforcement measures, and assess the impact of new technologies.

 - **Grid Operation and Congestion Analysis:**
-  Investigation of operational challenges in distribution grids with high shares of distributed energy resources.
-Possible mitigation measures such as coordinated control strategies or transformer tap changes are   described in the {doc}`Functionality <functionality>` section.
+  Investigation of operational challenges in distribution grids with high shares of distributed energy resources, using power flow analysis.
+Possible mitigation measures such as coordinated control strategies or transformer tap changes are described in the {doc}`Congestion Management ` section.

 - **Energy Management and Flexibility Utilisation:**
   Evaluation of energy management strategies and the coordinated utilisation of flexibility from distributed energy resources such as batteries, controllable loads, and distributed generation.